plblum/jivs/README.md

 ```ts
 builder.field('StartDate').requireText().regExp(/expression/);
 ```
-> The same chaining applies to the `Configuration Form Adapter`.
+> The same chaining applies to the `Form Configuration Adapter`.

 With the `Builder object`, all chained functions have parameters to supply key validator values like error message, error code and severity.
 Those that need it have parameters for configuring the Conditions too.
 Most parameters are optional, and many take `null` if you don't want to set them.
 ```ts